How to Prevent Costly Semi-Truck Breakdowns (3 Tips)

 When you notice any issues with your truck while out on the road, keep note of them.
 Any funny knocking sounds or noises you hear shouldn’t be ignored.
 Write them down in a notebook or the notes app of your phone.
 When you visit your shop service advisor, tell them everything that’s been going on with your truck.
 They want as thorough a picture as possible so they can take care of potential problems before they become disastrous.

-By now you’ve probably already heard about parts shortage.
+By now you’ve probably already heard about the parts shortage.
 Scheduling ahead of time next time you’re near a shop will ensure the parts are in when you need them.
 So when you hear that knocking sound, make an appointment.

 2. Winterize Your Semi-Truck